rajeshrideshmukh/missingskill-learning/Readme.md

 > _This is a documentation created by myself based on the #missingskill grind.
 I have covered topics like Linux, Git, Basic Building Block of Web Application, JavaScript in detail.
-All the videos were provided by [Samal Gorai](https://twitter.com/samalgorai?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor "Twitter Profile") .
 Following are the list of topics that were covered in the grind & are documented in this repository._

 # 📌 **Table of Contents**